-Make Homemade Crockpot Barbecue Pork and Beans from Scratch
+Best Crockpot Barbecue Pork and Beans Recipe

-- For the most tender beans, it's important to wash and pick over the dry beans in advance.
+- For the most tender navy beans, it’s important to wash and pick over the dry beans in advance.
 Place them into a large bowl and cover with 8-10 cups cold water, or the amount specified on the package.
 Soak overnight, then drain well before adding to the crockpot for cooking.